<?xml version="1.0" encoding="UTF-8"?>

 <div><strong>About the Role</strong></div>

-<div>The post is fixed-term for 12 months and is based in the Department of Psychiatry at the Warneford Hospital.</div>
+<div>The post is funded till 30 September 2030 and is based in the Department of Experimental Psychology based at the Life and Mind Building.</div>

 <div>&nbsp;</div>